leiradel/lrproxy/README.md

 $ gcc -O2 -fPIC -shared -o proxy_core.so lrproxy.c dynlib.c
 ```

+If the amount of logging is too much, use `-DQUIET` to make it less verbose.

 ## TODO

 * Better logging of API arguments and returned values